Brain Tumor: Identifying Symptoms, Early Diagnosis & Treatment Options

 Article by : Dr. Chanwit Ankrohwittaya

-A brain tumor is a silent danger often hidden behind chronic headaches, even when the body is well-rested and free from stress or anxiety.
+A brain tumor is a silent danger, often hidden behind chronic headaches, even when the body is well-rested and free from stress or anxiety.
 Despite feeling physically fine, persistent headaches may still occur.
 Many people mistake these symptoms for migraines, but they can be signs of something more serious.

 What Is a Brain Tumor?

-A brain tumor is a condition caused by abnormal growth of tissue within the brain or nearby areas, which can affect brain function and the nervous system.
+A brain tumor is a condition caused by the abnormal growth of tissue within the brain or nearby areas, which can affect brain function and the nervous system.
 This abnormal tissue growth can press against the brain and interfere with essential bodily functions controlled by the brain.
-It's important to note that not all brain tumors are cancerous.
-In fact, tumors found in the brain are categorized into two main types:

-- Cancerous brain tumors (malignant tumors): These consist of cancer cells that grow rapidly and can spread or press on surrounding brain tissue.
+2. Cancerous brain tumors (malignant tumors): These consist of cancer cells that grow rapidly and can spread or press on surrounding brain tissue.
 They may originate in the brain or spread from other parts of the body.
 These brain cancer symptoms can progress quickly and significantly impair brain function, posing serious risks to life.

 What Causes a Brain Tumor?